'Till I Collapse: Background

 Although it has never been released as a single, it has charted on a few occasions when other Eminem albums have been released.
 In 2012, it was certified double-platinum by the Recording Industry Association of America for selling 2,000,000 copies in the United States.
 This was followed by quintuple-platinum in 2018 and octuple-platinum in 2022.

+The song interpolates the 1977 song "We Will Rock You" by British rock band Queen; as a result, Brian May is credited as a songwriter.

+Reception and legacy

+In a retrospective review, David Drake of Complex highlighted "'Till I Collapse" as demonstrating Eminem's musical evolution on The Eminem Show, noting how the "increasingly dramatic production choices" on songs like "'Till I Collapse" show him "abandoning some of the more irreverent cartoonishness in favor of capital-I Importance".
+Drake commended "Nate Dogg’s urgent hook and some of the most elaborate-yet-purposeful rapping of Eminem’s career" as saving "what should have been a leaden monster, as the bass-heavy funk of the Bass Brothers and Dr. Dre was dropping away in favor of arena-ready epics".

 In popular culture

 When Eminem's single "Shake That" (also featuring Nate Dogg) was released in 2006, several Eminem songs re-charted that same week, including "'Till I Collapse".
 It charted in the UK at number 192 on April 15, 2006.
-In 2008, it appeared in HBO's series De La Hoya/Pacquiao 24/7.